BlueCross BlueShield of Tennessee Medical Policy Manual

 Submission of the following information is necessary to initiate the prior authorization review: human epidermal growth factor receptor 2 (HER2) status (where applicable), RAS mutation status (where applicable), BRAF mutation status (where applicable)

-Authorization of 12 months may be granted for treatment or palliative therapy of HER2-positive esophageal, gastric, or gastroesophageal junction cancer in combination with chemotherapy.
+Authorization of 12 months may be granted for treatment or palliative therapy of HER2-positive esophageal, gastric, or esophagogastric junction cancer in combination with chemotherapy.

-Authorization of 12 months may be granted for treatment of HER2-positive advanced, recurrent, or metastatic uterine serous carcinoma in combination with carboplatin and paclitaxel.
+Authorization of 12 months may be granted for treatment of HER2-positive stage III-IV, recurrent, or metastatic uterine serous carcinoma or carcinosarcoma in combination with carboplatin and paclitaxel and continued as a single agent for maintenance therapy.

 Authorization of 12 months may be granted for treatment of unresectable, advanced, or metastatic colorectal cancer, including appendiceal adenocarcinoma and anal adenocarcinoma, when all of the following criteria are met:

-Authorization of 12 months may be granted for treatment of HER2-positive salivary gland tumors.
+Authorization of 12 months may be granted for treatment of recurrent, unresectable, or metastatic HER2-positive salivary gland tumors when used as a single agent or in combination with docetaxel or pertuzumab.

-Authorization of 12 months may be granted for subsequent treatment of unresectable or metastatic HER2-positive hepatobiliary cancers (including intrahepatic and extrahepatic cholangiocarcinoma and gallbladder cancer) when used in combination with pertuzumab
+Authorization of 12 months may be granted for subsequent treatment of unresectable, resected gross residual, or metastatic HER2-positive biliary tract cancers (including intrahepatic and extrahepatic cholangiocarcinoma and gallbladder cancer) when used in combination with pertuzumab or tucatinib.

-Authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in Section III when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in the coverage criteria section when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
 Adjuvant and neoadjuvant treatment of breast cancer will be approved for a total of 12 months of therapy.

 MEDICATION QUANTITY LIMITS